cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

    2-factor authentication
 4. Issue an API token from https://pypi.org/manage/account/token

+This only needs to be done once per developer.

 #### Configuring your machine's connection to PyPI

-You have to do the following steps once per machine.
+This needs to be done once per machine.

 ```console
 $ uv tool install keyring